'We have a deal,' say Greece and Macedonia over name dispute

 “Maybe what has the most historic gravity and value for Greece (is that) according to this accord... our northern neighbors don’t have, and cannot assert, any link to the ancient Greek culture of Macedonia,” Tsipras said in a televised address on Tuesday evening.

 But Greeks seem cool to any deal involving the continued use of the name “Macedonia” by their northern neighbor.
-Most opposition parties have criticized Tsipras’s tactics, and even his coalition partner, the right-leaning Independent Greeks, have said they will not back an accord that allows the continued use of “Macedonia”.
+Most opposition parties have criticized Tsipras’s tactics, and even his coalition partner, the right-wing Independent Greeks, have said they will not back an accord that allows the continued use of “Macedonia”.

-But the leftist leader is still likely to win support from center-left parties.
+However, Greece’s leftist leader is still likely to win support from centre-left parties.
 “We want to be part of a solution,” said an official at the opposition Socialist Party.

 Athens and Skopje have been racing to agree the outline of a settlement before an EU summit in late June.
 A NATO summit is scheduled for mid-July.